DeepikaTh/DeepikaTh/README.md

 You can click the Preview link to take a look at your changes.
 --->
 Hi, I'm Deepika.
-i'm interested in leaning programming language and database. i'm currently learning python. i'm looking to collaborate on github account project.
+i'm interested in learning programming language and database. i'm currently learning python. i'm looking to collaborate on github account project.
 You can reach me by my email id.